Siege of Genoa (1800): Siege

 On 30 April in the pre-dawn hours, Ott tried to capture Genoa by storm.
-At the same time gunboats from the British Navy bombarded coastal forts.
+At the same time British gunboats bombarded coastal forts.
 The assault on the Deux-Frères redoubt on Monte due Fratelli was led by Generalmajor (GM) Nikolaus Pálffy ab Erdöd.
 The Infantry Regiments Alvinczi Nr.
 19 and Kray Nr.
 34 captured the redoubt, driving off the French 24th Line Infantry Demi-Brigade.
 Colonel Johann Maria Philipp Frimont's troops seized another fort and captured 350 men from the 78th Line.
 The Austrian troops became disorganized, and their commanders were not prepared for the vigor of the French response.
 Massena ordered grenadiers to retake the Deux-Frères which was done by mid-morning.
 Massena then organized a series of afternoon counterattacks, including one that rescued Colonel Georges Mouton, commander of the 3rd Line.
 On 1 May, Massena's attacks continued until the French regained their key positions.
 The two-day battle cost the Austrians 3,147 casualties against 1,526 French casualties.
 Since Ott's coup de main failed, the Austrian general resolved to starve out the defenders.

 Myrbach print shows Massena surrendering Genoa to Ott and his generals.